 Andrea E. Pia is Assistant Professor in Anthropology at the London School of Economics and Political Science.
-He is the author of Cutting the Massline: Water, Politics, and Climate in Southwest China (Johns Hopkins University Press, forthcoming in 2024) and one of the editors of the Made in China Journal.
+He is the author of Cutting the Massline: Water, Politics, and Climate in Southwest China (Johns Hopkins University Press, 2024), the co-editor of China as Context: Anthropology, Post-globalisation and the Neglect of China (Manchester University Press, forthcoming in 2025) and the translator of the Italian edition of 中国人类学史 (Renmin University Press, 2008).
+His essays have appeared in the Journal of the Royal Anthropological Institute, Cultural Anthropology, and the Journal of Political Ecology, among others.
+He is the creator of the interactive digital ethnography The Long Day of the Young Peng.

 On the Edge: A Conversation with Margaret Hillenbrand